wp-plugins/add-headers/readme.txt

 But, if you try to force that with a low star rating, I can guarantee it will never happen.
 You are never going to get that help from me that way.

-If you have already made that mistake or if you were not aware of the policy, that's not my problem.
+If you have already made that mistake because you were not aware of the policy, that's not my problem.
 You are not getting any help.

 == Screenshots ==